terhechte/CCORP/README.md

 ## License

-CCOR is licensed under the MIT License.
+CCORP is licensed under the MIT License.